Bayesian optimisation of poloidal field coil positions in tokamaks: Multi-objective Bayesian optimisation

 \subsection{The classifier}

-The aim of classification is to label each data point in the input space as either a failure ($0$) or non-failure ($1$).
-We model the probability of failure by `wrapping' the GP surrogate model in a logistic function \citep{williams1998bayesian}:
+The aim of binary classification is to label each data point in the input space as either a failure ($0$) or a non-failure ($1$).
+The probability that a point $\bm{x}\in\mathscr{U}$ is a non-failure is modelled using a GP over a latent function, which is then transformed via the logistic function\citep{williams1998bayesian}:

-This transforms the GP from a regression model into a classifier model by squishing the GPs prediction into a probability.
-This probability can be converted into a binary prediction by wrapping it in a shifted Heaviside function (e.g returning $1$ if the probability is $\geq0.5$, else $0$).
+Using the logistic function transforms the GP from a regression model (as it is used in \cref{sec:gps}) to a classifier by mapping its prediction into a probability that a point belongs to the non-failure class.

-The GP model with classification now has a Bernoulli likelihood $p(\mathcal{D}|f)$, making the calculation of the posterior distribution $p(f|\mathcal{D})$ analytically intractable---unlike in \eqref{eq:posterior} where the prior, likelihood, and, therefore, posterior were all Gaussian (see \citet[Chp.
+The GP model with classification now has a Bernoulli likelihood $p(\mathscr{D}|f)$, making the calculation of the posterior distribution $p(f|\mathscr{D})$ analytically intractable---unlike in \eqref{eq:posterior} where the prior, likelihood, and, therefore, posterior were all Gaussian (see \citet[Chp.
 3.4]{williams2006gaussian}).
-To address this, we approximate the posterior using a variational distribution $q(f | \mathcal{D}; \bm{\lambda})$, chosen such that its likelihood $q(D | f ; \mathbf{\bm{\lambda}})$ is Gaussian---with $\bm{\lambda}$ parameterising the new distribution \citep{tran2015variational}.
+To address this, we approximate the posterior using a variational distribution $q(f | \mathscr{D}; \bm{\lambda})$, chosen such that its likelihood $q(\mathscr{D} | f ; \mathbf{\bm{\lambda}})$ is Gaussian---with $\bm{\lambda}$ parameterising the new distribution \citep{tran2015variational}.
 The parameters $\bm{\lambda}$ are found by maximising the evidence lower bound

 The first term represents the expected log likelihood (observing the training data given the probability distribution over functions), while the second term denotes the (non-negative) Kullback--Leibler divergence between the two distributions.
 Clearly if the KL divergence was zero (the distributions were identical), we would be maximising over the original (log) Bernoulli likelihood.
-Once the $\bm{\lambda}$ are found, the GP can be conditioned on the data (as was shown in \cref{sec:gps}) using the new Gaussian likelihood $q(D|f;\mathbf{\lambda})$.
+Once the $\bm{\lambda}$ are found, the GP can be conditioned on the data (as was shown in \cref{sec:gps}) using the new Gaussian likelihood $q(\mathscr{D}|f;\mathbf{\lambda})$.

 In classification, imbalance in the dataset--where one label is significantly more prevalent--can create a poor quality classifier.
 This results in the classifier being accurate by simply predicting the majority class, rendering it useless for identifying failure regions.
 To combat this, we employ \emph{oversampling}, which randomly duplicates samples in the minority class such that both labels are equally represented in the training dataset \citep{imbalanced2013}.
 As a result, the classifier cannot achieve a high accuracy by simply predicting one class and a higher quality model is produced.